MarkMa512/blog-server/readme.md

 - Emphasizes **Test-Driven-Development(TDD)** for robust and reliable code.

 #### Unit Test
-- Unit Tests for PostController
+- Unit Tests for `PostController`: [`PostControllerTest.java`](src/test/java/com/ningzhi/blog_server/post/PostControllerTest.java)
     - Validates the behavior of the PostController in isolation.
     - Ensures the correctness of the REST endpoints.
 #### Integration Test
+- Integration Test for `PostController`:
   - Test the interaction between PostController, PostRepository and the Database.
   - Verifies the complete workflow, from API calls to database operations.

 #### Tools Used
 - **JUnit**: For writing and running tests.